Daniel-Heo/realtrans/README.md

 *Model downloading may take a long time.
 (Usually it takes about 10 minutes for small, 30 minutes for medium, and 1 hour for large.
 If the network conditions are bad, it may take twice as long.)
 * Feeling by model size: The small model is recognized, but the quality feels a lot lower.
 The medium model has somewhat good recognition and translation.
 The large model has a slightly better recognition and translation than the medium model.

-* For better recognition rate improvement, change the content below in line 20 of Lib\site-packages\faster_whisper\util.py under the Python installation directory to use the whisper-large-v3-turbo version when selecting medium.
-The large-v3-turbo version uses less graphics memory (from 3GB to 1.6GB) than the large-v3 version, but has slightly lower quality than the large-v3 version.
-It is a good model to use the large-v3 at high speed.
+* * To improve the recognition speed in the medium model, you can use the turbo model.
+In this case, you can modify the relevant parts in the two files below.

 	python\Lib\site-packages\faster_whisper\util.py 20 lines

 	#"medium": "Systran/faster-whisper-medium",

+	"medium": "mobiuslabsgmbh/faster-whisper-large-v3-turbo",

+	Lib\ctrans_manager.py 385 lines

+	#"medium": "Systran/faster-whisper-medium",

-	"medium": "deepdml/faster-whisper-large-v3-turbo-ct2",
+	"medium": "mobiuslabsgmbh/faster-whisper-large-v3-turbo",

 ## Hallucination Filter (Filters out results that are unrelated to the voice.)